Help us improve your experience.

 WLAN Rate Limit

-You use this option to configure a WLAN rate limit to enforce an uplink and downlink rate for the WLAN.
+Use WLAN rate limits to set uplink and downlink limits for the WLAN bandwidth.
 You can configure rate limits per AP, per client, and per application.
 You can also limit the total bandwidth allocation for a given application.
-Note, however that rate limiting bandwidth per client is often self-defeating, as it can have the effect of increasing the clients airtime consumption (by prolonging downloads).

 Per-Client Rate Limit